erikselin/xert/README.md

 # XRT

 XRT is a language-agnostic map-reduce runtime for shared-memory systems.
-It offers a restrictive programming model focused on operational simplicity, cross platform compatibility and industry readiness without sacrificing performance.
-XRT operates on newline delimited datasets with mappers and reducers that are written in any language.

-## Installing
+## Building

-    TODO
+Simply run `make` in the root of the project.

 ## Usage

-    TODO
+Run `xrt --help` for usage.
+More details to come.

 ## Copyright and License